majidseifi/JobSeeker/SETUP_GUIDE.md

 Edit the `Remove Duplicates in Current Batch` node to filter unwanted job titles:

-**Currently filters:**
-- Senior positions (includes "senior" or "sr.")
-- Backend positions
-- MERN developer positions

 **To customize:**
 1. Click on the node
-2. Find the filter conditions in the JavaScript code
-3. Add or remove filters based on your preferences
+2. Add filter conditions in the JavaScript code based on your preferences
-4. Common filters: "principal", "staff", "lead", "manager", etc.
+3. Common filters: "principal", "staff", "lead", "manager", etc.

 ### 4. Add Your Resume Data